lshpaner/lshpaner/content/projects/_index.md

     This project can also be viewed on our [shared GitHub repository <i class="fab fa-github"></i>](https://github.com/MSADS-500B-Data-Science-Programming/group_project).

-II.
+III.
 Probability and Statistics for Data Science

 * [Real Estate Prices in Los Angeles – A Case Study from Redfin](/projects/post/Los_Angeles_Redfin_Real_Estate) - statistical analysis on real estate data in Los Angeles County